SulaimanSayyed21/h446Alevel/Readme.md

 > git cm "initial commit: express app generated using express cli setting templating engine as ejs"
 ```

-> Note: in above command git aa and cm are git aliases set by me to ease the work, the details of these shortcuts  will be provided in the Appendix
+> Note: in above command git aa and cm are git aliases set to ease the work, the details of these shortcuts  will be provided in the Appendix.

 - Taking a git log shows the out put of repo state.